 In The Clone Wars and the novel Ahsoka, she tries to find her place as an ex-Jedi at a time when most Force users are being hunted down.
 We don’t get to see her adventures in the years between the fall of the Republic and the rise of the Rebellion, but by her debut on Rebels, she’s become a confident and powerful Jedi Master in every way except in title.

 At the end of Rebels, after the Battle of Endor, Ahsoka sets out on a new journey to look for Jedi apprentice Ezra Bridger, who jumped to hyperspace to parts unknown before A New Hope.
-It’s unclear where Ahsoka was during the Galactic Civil War?
+But why wasn’t she around to help Luke during the Galactic Civil War?
 She was stuck on the ancient Sith planet of Malachor, unable to escape for years before she finally found a way off the dead planet.
 (Yes, it’s a little convoluted but it gets Ahsoka from point A to B on the timeline.)

 How Old Is Ahsoka Tano?

-The Mandalorian will give us the oldest version of Ahsoka that we’ve seen on screen.
+The Mandalorian gives us the oldest version of Ahsoka that we’ve seen on screen.
 Wookieepedia says she was born in 36 BBY (Before the Battle of Yavin), making her about 45 at the time of The Mandalorian.
-Dawson herself turns 41 in May.
+Dawson herself turned 41 in May.